Skip to yearly menu bar Skip to main content

 Abstract:

-Large language models (LLMs) have recently achieved state-of-the-art performance across various tasks, yet due to their large computational requirements, they struggle with strict latency and power demands.
-Deep neural network (DNN) quantization has traditionally addressed these limitations by converting models to low-precision integer formats.
-Yet recently alternative formats, such as Normal Float (NF4), have been shown to consistently increase model accuracy, albeit at the cost of increased chip area.
-In this work, we first conduct a large-scale analysis of LLM weights and activations across 30 networks to conclude most distributions follow a Student's t-distribution.
-We then derive a new theoretically optimal format, Student Float (SF4), with respect to this distribution, that improves over NF4 across modern LLMs, for example increasing the LAMBADA accuracy on LLaMA2-7B by 0.76%.
-Using this format as a high-accuracy reference, we then propose augmenting E2M1 with two variants of supernormal support to reassign negative zero for higher model accuracy.
-Finally, we explore the quality and performance frontier across datatypes, including non-traditional formats like Additive-Powers-of-Two (APoT), by evaluating their model accuracy and hardware complexity.
+The increasing size of large language models (LLMs) traditionally requires low-precision integer formats to meet strict latency and power demands.
+Yet recently, alternative formats such as Normal Float (NF4) have increased model accuracy at the cost of increased chip area.
+In this work, we first conduct a large-scale analysis of LLM weights and activations across 30 networks and conclude that most distributions follow a Student's t-distribution.
+We then derive a new theoretically optimal format, Student Float (SF4), that improves over NF4 across modern LLMs, for example increasing the average accuracy on LLaMA2-7B by 0.76% across tasks.
+Using this format as a high-accuracy reference, we then propose augmenting E2M1 with two variants of supernormal support for higher model accuracy.
+Finally, we explore the quality and efficiency frontier across 11 datatypes by evaluating their model accuracy and hardware complexity.
 We discover a Pareto curve composed of INT4, E2M1, and E2M1 with supernormal support, which offers a continuous tradeoff between model accuracy and chip area.
 For example, E2M1 with supernormal support increases the accuracy of Phi-2 by up to 2.19% with 1.22% area overhead, enabling more LLM-based applications to be run at four bits.
+The supporting code is hosted at https://github.com/cornell-zhang/llm-datatypes.

 Live content is unavailable.
 Log in and register to view live content